folutade/KnowThatYouAnointed/content/posts/the-party.md

   **Gang members or terrorists**, et cetera, et cetera
   **America's reflections of me**, that's what a mirror does*

-* It is also notable that on “Worldwide Steppers” from *Mr. Morale and the Big Stepper* Kendrick asserted that we are all killers who intentionally or unintentionally, directly or indirectly cause the deaths of innocent people.
+* It is also notable that on “Worldwide Steppers” from *Mr. Morale and the Big Steppers*, Kendrick asserted that we are all killers who intentionally or unintentionally, directly or indirectly, cause the deaths of innocent people.

   * ***I'm a killer, he's a killer, she's a killer**, bitch
   **We some killers**, walkin' zombies, tryna scratch that itch